vzhidal/curriculum/containers/html-css/tasks/readme.md

 ## General Requirements

-* You are to design an HTML/CSS page using PSD mockup(s).
-The main mockup contains desktop design.
-If provided, the second PSD depicts the mobile version.
-If not provided, create mobile version based on common sense.
 * Don’t use LESS and SASS/SCSS.
 This task is to focus on HTML and CSS design, not front-end builds and preprocessors.
 * Make use of HTML semantic elements.